 There are several ways to provide an internet connection to your site.
 Together we can explore the connection methods thoroughly and help you create the optimal installation.

 An ethernet connection is the most physical way of provisioning your site with internet connectivity.
 This method involves RJ45 cables AKA ethernet cables.
 It’s the most secure way to provide internet connectivity, and it’s fairly straightforward to wire.
 You simply run the cables alongside the power cables that are powering your chargers.
 With a nearby data center, you can’t go wrong with an ethernet connection.

 3G/4G cellular network service through a sim card is also a practical way of provisioning your site with an internet connection.
 However, this method requires a sim card slot in your charger.
 Not every charger does.

 The ideal scenario for this type of internet connection would be a site with decent network coverage.
-Always check the coverage when provisioning chargers for underground parking lots or highway adjacent sites.
-Some have great connection, but some do not.
+Always check the coverage when provisioning chargers for underground parking lots or motorway-adjacent sites.
+Some have great connections, but some do not.
 This solution becomes essential if running an ethernet cable isn’t possible.